LizMyers/Maraschino/README.md

 Being able to cherry pick icons for your project and see them all in a "virtual basket" is great... but, it would be so much **better if we could download the basket as a skinny icon font**.
 This would boost performance and make our customers very happy.

 Unfortunately, the technologies involved are a bit beyond my skill set.
-The creators of <a href="http://fontello.com" target="_blank">fontello.com</a> were kind enough to create <a href="https://github.com/fontello/fontello" target="_blank">an API and share code</a>.
+The creators of <a href="http://fontello.com" target="_blank">fontello.com</a> were kind enough to create an<a href="https://github.com/fontello/fontello" target="_blank"> API and share code</a>.
 But what's really needed is a volunteer engineer. **Are you the one who can help make this open source project more useful for everyone?
 If so, <a href="mailto: liz@myersdesign.com">please get in touch</a> and let's make it happen!**